Kexitor/HPE_YOLOv7/README.md

 # Human pose estimation and classification using YOLOv7

 This programm classifies poses (walk, fall, fallen, sitting) using Mediapipe for human pose estimation.
-This programm prototype can only classify 1 person in frame due to Mediapipe limitations.
+This programm prototype can classify several persons in one frame.
 With 37 training videos and 11 test videos it showed about 89% of accuracy on classyfing fall, fallen and walking poses and about 22 FPS on RTX 3060 12GB and i5 12400F.

 Example of work: